A Guide into Amazon Product Description Writing

 The company wants the whole experience to be uniform, irrespective of the product, or service that one is buying.

 They also want the marketplace to be sane.
-If everyone on Amazon Sellers Central did what he or she wanted to do, it would be a chaotic marketplace.
+If everyone on Amazon Sellers Central did what he wanted to do, it would be a chaotic marketplace.

 Lastly, they want to save.
-I know, it sounds laughable again.
-But picture this:
+It sounds laughable again.
+Picture this.

 Amazon has over 600 million products on its seller’s portal.
 If they allow each seller to add just 50 characters, that will be 120 GB worth of dynamic storage.